 Dental crowns are prosthetics for your teeth.
 Crowns — or dental caps, as they’re called — become a permanent part of your teeth and require the same care you give your other teeth.
-Go to a Yonkers dentist open on Saturday and Sunday, and you’ll find the dental crown cost is just as reasonable as other dentists, but you may be able to have it put in place sooner.
+Go to a family dentist near you, and you’ll find the dental crown cost is just as reasonable as other dentists, but you may be able to have it in place sooner.

 - Restore a decayed tooth